sandervandevelde/MQTTBrokerPrivatePreview/Scenario4_Route MQTT data through Event Grid subscription/README.md

 ## Test the scenario:
 Use the following steps to set up a subscription on your created event grid topic, run the python scripts to send messages, and observe the messages on your endpoint.

-### Set up an Event Grid Subscription to your Event Hubs endpoint:
+### Set up an Event Grid Subscription to your storage queue:
 - In the portal, go to the created Event Grid topic resource, and select "+ Event Subscription" in the Overview menu item.
 - In the Basics tab, provide the following fields:
 	- Name: your event subscription name
 	- Event Schema: Cloud Event Schema v1.0
-	- Endpoint type: Event Hubs
+	- Endpoint type: Storage Queues
-	- Endpoint: your Event Hubs endpoint
+	- Endpoint: your Storage Queues endpoint
 - Go to the Filters tab, and “Enable subject filtering”
 	- In the field “Subject Begins With”, type “areas/area1/vehicles/”
 		- The MQTT topic is represented by the Subject field in the routed Cloud Event Schema so this configuration will filter all the messages with the MQTT Topic that starts with “areas/area1/vehicles/”.